 Ever since I was diagnosed with MS, it seems like I'm constantly worried about something.
 What can I do?

-Day-to-day living with a chronic, unpredictable condition like multiple sclerosis (MS) can understandably take a psychological toll.
+Day-to-day living with a chronic, unpredictable condition such as multiple sclerosis (MS) can understandably take a psychological toll.
 People with MS have an increased risk of anxiety for many reasons.

 You may not know how you'll feel from morning to afternoon or one day to the next.
 Often, you never know when or if a flare-up will occur or how severely you may be affected.